|

 1909 |

-Pitsea School in the High Road opened.
-The school opened as a Board school and later became
+Pitsea Council School in the High Road opened.
+The school opened as a Council school and later became

 Pitsea County Infant & Junior.
 In September 2003 the infant school was renamed Len Wastell after